 Property disposition will be required at the end of a project if the current fair market value of property exceeds \$5,000.
-The rules for property disposition are set forth in 2 CFR 200.310 - 200.316 as amended by 2 CFR 910.360.
+The rules for property disposition are set forth in 2 CFR 200.310 - 200.316 as adopted by DOE and USDA.
+Property disposition requirements for DOE awards are further governed by 2 CFR 910.360.

-vii.
-Lobbying
+vii.Lobbying